In the year of their fellowship, Fellows will:

 Fellows begin teaching in the program.

-Questions should be directed to the Associate Dean.
+Questions should be directed to the Assistant Dean.

 Applications will be open in Fall 2017 for 2018-2019 Honors Faculty Fellows.
 Applications, with chair support, will be due to the Honors College by November 15, 2017.